How to sew corners with the serger?

 5. Not keeping the fabric flat after the pivot

-Bonus tips for successful serger corners
+Bonus tips for perfecting serger corners

 2. Use contrasting threads to analyze the stitch